An unknowable void remains between Robin Williams the man and Robin Williams the myth.

-Yet no matter how thorough the dive, and the book especially qualifies as a definitive account, it's not going to change the ongoing surreality of Williams' absence.
-Then there's the mountain of work he left behind, even the more forgettable stuff, that seemingly shows a man who's tearing into life with both hands, gorging himself silly and coming back for more.
+Yet no matter how thorough the dive or how many laughs relived, that doesn't change the ongoing surreality of Williams' absence.
+The mountain of work he left behind, even the more forgettable stuff, seemingly shows a man who's tearing into life with both hands, gorging himself silly and coming back for more.

 It wouldn't become widely known for more than a year that Williams was suffering from Lewy body dementia, a Parkinson's-like disease that attacks motor function and the mind, when he decided to take his own life by hanging himself in his bedroom at his Tiburon, Calif., home.